MaxTIDC/caupybara/README.md

 python ./data/analysis.py
 ```

-And the new CSV tables under `./data/csv/` should correspond with the tables in Chapter 4.4 Quantitative Analysis.
+And the new CSV tables under `./data/csv/` should show replicated raw data.

 ### Dependencies